MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.236-7003.md

 (iii) Agreeing that structures and facilities prepared or erected for the prosecution of the contract work will be maintained and not dismantled prior to the completion and acceptance of the entire work, without the written permission of the Contracting Officer.

-(d) Upon receiving a request for payment, the Government will make payment, less any prescribed retained percentage, if -
+(d) Upon receiving a request for payment, the Government will make payment, less any prescribed retained percentage, if—

-(1) The Contracting Officer finds the -
+(1) The Contracting Officer finds the—

 (i) Construction plant, material, equipment, and the mobilization and preparatory work performed are suitable and necessary to the efficient prosecution of the contract; and

 (ii) Preparatory work has been done with proper economy and efficiency.

-(2) Payments for construction plant, equipment, material, and structures and facilities prepared or erected for prosecution of the contract work do not exceed -
+(2) Payments for construction plant, equipment, material, and structures and facilities prepared or erected for prosecution of the contract work do not exceed—

 (i) The Contractor's cost for the work performed less the estimated value upon completion of the contract; and